-If you have diabetes, you likely need a blood glucose meter — a small computerized device — to measure and display your blood glucose level.
+If you have diabetes, you'll likely need a blood glucose meter to measure and display the amount of sugar (glucose) in your blood.
 Exercise, food, medications, stress and other factors affect your blood glucose level.
-Using a blood glucose meter can help you better manage your diabetes by tracking any fluctuations caused by these factors.
+Using a blood glucose meter can help you better manage your diabetes by tracking any fluctuations in your blood glucose level.

 Many types of blood glucose meters are available, from basic models to more-advanced meters with multiple features and options.
-The cost of blood glucose meters and test strips varies, as can insurance coverage.
-Study all of your options before deciding which model to buy.
-Here's what to look for.
+The cost of blood glucose meters and test strips varies, as does insurance coverage.
+Study your options before deciding which model to buy.

 Choosing the right meter

 When selecting a blood glucose meter, it can help to know the basics of how they work.
-To use most blood glucose meters, you first insert one end of a test strip into the device.
-Then, you prick a clean fingertip with a special needle (lancet) so that you can draw a drop of blood.
-You carefully touch the other end of the test strip to the blood and wait for a blood glucose reading to appear on the screen.
+To use most blood glucose meters, you first insert a test strip into the device.
+Then you prick a clean fingertip with a special needle (lancet) to get a drop of blood.
+You carefully touch the test strip to the blood and wait for a blood glucose reading to appear on the screen.

-Blood glucose meters are usually accurate in how they measure glucose, but they differ in the type and number of features they offer.
+When used and stored properly, blood glucose meters are generally accurate in how they measure glucose.
+They differ in the type and number of features they offer.
 Here are several factors to consider when choosing a blood glucose meter:

-- Insurance.
-Check with your insurance provider for coverage details before you buy.
+- Insurance coverage.
+Check with your insurance provider for coverage details.
 Some insurance providers limit coverage to specific models or limit the total number of test strips allowed.

 - Ease of use and maintenance.
 Some meters are easier to use than others.
-Are both the meter and test strips comfortable to hold?
+Are both the meter and test strips comfortable and easy to hold?
 Can you easily see the numbers on the screen?
 How easy is it to get blood onto the strips?
-Does it require a small or large drop of blood?
-Also, some brands of meters need to be coded and others have no coding.
-Code numbers are used to calibrate your meter with the test strips for accurate results.
+How big a drop of blood is required?

 - Information storage and retrieval.
 Consider how the meter stores and retrieves information.
-Some can track all the information you'd normally write in a log, such as the time and date of a test, the result, and trends over time.
-Some meters offer the ability to download your blood glucose readings to a computer or your cell phone, then email the test results to your doctor.
+Some can track everything you'd normally write in a log, such as the time and date of a test, the result, and trends over time.
+Some meters offer the ability to download your blood glucose readings to a computer or mobile device, then email the test results to your doctor.

 - Support.
-Many meter manufacturers include a toll-free number on the back of the meter or packaging that you can call for help.
+Many meter manufacturers include a toll-free number that you can call for help.
 Look for a meter that includes clear instructions that demonstrate the correct way to use the meter.
 Some manufacturers offer user manuals on their websites.

 See more In-depth

-- Glucose testing devices.
+- Blood glucose monitoring devices.
 U.S. Food and Drug Administration. http://www.fda.gov/medicaldevices/productsandmedicalprocedures/invitrodiagnostics/glucosetestingdevices/default.htm.
-Accessed Sept.
-23, 2011.
+Accessed Oct.
+27, 2016.